We tested the 11 Best AgencyAnalytics Alternatives in 2026

 8. NinjaCat

-Best for: Large marketing agencies, media companies, and brands with dedicated data science teams.
+Best for: Large marketing agencies, media companies, and enterprise brands with dedicated data science teams that need agentic AI on top of a managed data platform.

 Graphic designers will be familiar with this layout as it looks a lot like a popular design tool—Figma.
 However, if you’re a marketer without a design background, this can be quite confusing and overwhelming.